-2.5.
-O2k-Chamber cleaning with HCl
+2.6.
+O2k-chamber cleaning with HCl

 Turbidity on the glass wall may be caused by precipitated protein.
 Remove the chambers from the O2k and immerse in a beaker with HCl (10 N) overnight under a hood, with the O2k-Stirrers removed.
-Use teflon stirrers and cover the beaker during the procedure.
 If necessary clean with chromic acid overnight.
-After reassembly of the O2k-Chambers instrumental test runs should be performed.
+After reassembly of the O2k-chambers instrumental test runs should be performed.